-If an employee's employment is terminated before all of the Restricted Stock held by the employee has vested, the shares of Restricted Stock that have not vested shall be forfeited and any purchase price paid by the employee shall be returned to the employee.
-If other conditions to the vesting of Restricted Stock have not been satisfied prior to any deadline established by the Committee, the shares of Restricted Stock shall be forfeited and any purchase price paid by the employee shall be returned to the employee.
+If an employee's employment is terminated before all of the Restricted Stock held by the employee has vested, the shares of Restricted Stock that have not vested shall be forfeited and any purchase price paid by the employee for the forfeited shares shall be returned to the employee.
+If other conditions to the vesting of Restricted Stock have not been satisfied prior to any deadline for the satisfaction of the conditions established by the Committee, the shares of Restricted Stock shall be forfeited and any purchase price paid by the employee shall be returned to the employee.